bettercodevivek/Portfolio-MakerBCV/README.md

  # Features

-**1.Easy to Use:** Portfolio-Creator-BCV provides a user-friendly interface, making it accessible for beginners and professionals alike.
+**1.Easy to Use:** Portfolio-Maker provides a user-friendly interface, making it accessible for beginners and professionals alike.

 **2.Flexibility:** Customize every aspect of your portfolio, including layout, color scheme, fonts, and more.